Convergence and Applications of ADMM on the Multi-convex Problems

 \section{Conclusions}

-We propose a novel generic framework for multi-convex inequality-constrained optimization with multiple coupled variables, which is a new variant of ADMM named miADMM. miADMM not only inherits the merits of general ADMMs but also provides advantageous theoretical properties on convergence conditions and properties under mild conditions.
-In addition, several machine learning applications of recent interest are provided as special cases of our proposed miADMM.
-Extensive experiments have been conducted on a synthetic dataset and ten real-world datasets, and demonstrate the effectiveness, scalability, and convergence properties of our proposed miADMM.
-In the future, we may explore milder conditions than Lipschitz subdifferentiability because some nonsmooth functions like $\max(\bullet)$ and $\min(\bullet)$ do not satisfy Lipschitz subdifferentiability.
+We propose an ADMM framework for multi-convex problems with multiple coupled variables.
+It not only inherits the merits of general ADMMs but also provides advantageous theoretical properties on convergence conditions and properties under mild conditions.
+Besides, several machine learning applications of recent interest are discussed as special cases of our proposed ADMM.
+Extensive experiments have been conducted on ten real-world datasets, and demonstrate the effectiveness, scalability, and convergence properties of our proposed ADMM.